regundoo/CarND-Traffic-Sign-Classifier-Project/README.md

 * The number of unique classes/labels in the data set is 43

 #### 2. Visualize the Dataset
-The next step ist do visulaize the dataset.
+The next step ist do visualise the dataset.
 From every class, 7 images are shown.
 The number of images in each class is also plotted.
-This shows the distrebution of all classes and it also shows, that a few classes just have little data in it.
+This shows the distribution of all classes and it also shows, that a few classes just have little data in it.
 * Max. number of images in class: 2010
 * Min. number of images in class: 180
 * Mean of all images in class: 809